About the Pituitary Gland

 Other Pituitary Conditions

 In addition to pituitary adenomas, there are many other (admittedly less common) conditions that can affect the pituitary gland, including other tumors, cysts, and inflammation among others.
 These can also cause pituitary underactivity or lead to vision loss.

 The next steps will be determined based on how the tumor was found.
 If the tumor was found as part of a routine MRI examination, then further testing will be necessary, which will be more extensive if the tumor exceeds a certain size or appears to press upon the visual pathway on the MRI.
 If the tumor was found because of pressure symptoms or loss of pituitary function, detailed hormonal testing as well as visual evaluation is necessary.
 If the tumor was found because of oversecretion of pituitary hormones, the rest of the pituitary hormones will need to be tested.

 After diagnosis, it often becomes necessary to share vital information about your tumor with appropriate medical personnel.
 Having this information at your fingertips greatly facilitates the efficiency of your physician.
 The following is information you should keep updated and accessible.

 - What is the size of the tumor?

 - Is the tumor currently pressing on any vital structures?

-- According to the current blood tests, what hormones are over secreted?
+- According to the current blood tests, what hormones are over-secreted (present in excess)?

 - What are my current symptoms?